This page was last updated on September 11, 2019

 |Data from third parties including contact information and business information.||LinkedIn, business websites.|

 7. How Do You Use My Personal Data?

 Under the Data Protection Legislation, we must always have a lawful basis for using personal data.
+PIPEDA requires us to collect, use or disclose your personal information by fair and lawful means, with your consent, and only for purposes that are stated and reasonable.
 The following table describes how we may use your personal data, and our lawful bases for doing so:

 |What We Do||What Data We Use||Our Lawful Basis|

 |Personalising and tailoring your experience on Our Site.||Cookie preferences, interests.||Legitimate Interest.
 Cookie preferences allow us to disable or enable certain cookies and remember your preferences in future.
 We use your interests, e.g. the signup page the form you filled in is on, to tailor your experience on our site by displaying the correct ‘thank you’ page.|

 |Administering our Site.||IP address, browser, operating system, device.||Legitimate Interest.
 By understanding how users access our site, we are able to optimize pages for faster load times and more relevant content.|